mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 I think it here [where] it says, “Good Knowing Advisors, the self-nature of Bodhi is originally clear and pure.
 Simply use that mind, and you will straightaway accomplish” the buddha way, that teaching is connected with this first paragraph of the sutra in Chapter 2, Prajna: “the Master took his seat and said to the great assembly, ‘All of you purify your minds...’”

 “Purify your minds” means own being, means self-nature.
 Self-nature is clear and pure originally.
-That’s why you have to use this mind directly, straighforwardly, “straighaway,” without inserting any defilement.
+That’s why you have to use this mind directly, straightforwardly, “straightaway,” without inserting any defilement.
 And then accomplish buddhahood.
 That is his teaching: purify your mind, and think about *maha prajna*.
 You have to think about that wisdom, *prajnaparamita*.

 I think *prajna* can be considered in terms of three points.